awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 **To enable Windows support for your cluster with `eksctl`**

-This procedure assumes that your `eksctl` version is `0.37.0` or later\.
+This procedure requires `eksctl` version `0.37.0` or later\.
 You can check your version with the following command\.

 ```
 eksctl version